 In the previous section, we selected our Start URL and loaded the web page into Content Grabber.
 Next, you can select the data you want to capture and start building your web scraping agent.
-In our Cruise Direct example, we plan to search for available cruise vacations and then extract the cruise name, the cruise line, destination, departing place, ports of call, and the different prices.
+In our Cruise Direct example, we plan to search for available cruise vacations and then extract details about each cruise.

 1.Firstly we need to perform a search to retrieve the data for the available cruises.
 To do this, we select the orange Search button element with the mouse, then click one more time to display the Content Grabber Message window.

 2.From the message window, we choose the Click on the Web Element option to add a new command to the agent that will execute the search and display the search results on a new web page.
 Notice that Content Grabber has added our first command to Agent Explorer - in this case to execute the search and display the search results.

 Agent Explorer with new Search command linked to new Search page